MOKANE -- There were ups and downs and twists and turns throughout, but South Callaway baseball found a way to stay in the winning column.

-Jamestown starter Deacom also had a quality outing.
-Deacom went four innings, giving up three earned runs on six hits and two walks while striking out five.
+Jamestown starter Duncan also had a quality outing.
+Duncan went four innings, giving up three earned runs on six hits and two walks while striking out five.

-Unlike the Eagles did to Thomas, South Callaway put some runs on the board early against Deacom.
+Unlike the Eagles did to Thomas, South Callaway put some runs on the board early against Duncan.

 The Bulldogs scored the game's first run on Rees's RBI single past the shortstop; Lepper sprinted home from third to score.
 Two at-bats later, Thomas did himself a favor, smacking an RBI double down the right-field line.

 Those plays gave South Callaway a 2-0 lead after one, extending its advantage to 3-0 in the third.
 Braden Allen made that happen with an RBI single to right field.

 That was the last time the Bulldogs did some damage until the sixth.
 Between Allen's single and the end of the fifth, South Callaway only had two hits -- both were singles.

 Back came the Bulldogs' bats in the sixth, though.

 South Callaway didn't want to deal with the embarrassment of losing to a Class 1 team, so Lepper hit a two-out RBI single to make it a two-run game, 6-4.
 It almost added another in the second, as Edwards flew out to right field for the final out with runners on first and third.

 That frame seemed to bring South Callaway back to life in the seventh.